Jewels of Mary, Queen of Scots: Mary escapes from Lochleven castle and goes to England

-After Mary escaped from Lochleven in May 1568, Robert Melville brought some jewels to her at Hamilton in the days before the Battle of Langside, including a ring and four or five target hat badges.
+Mary wrote about a ring Elizabeth had sent her for "her succour" on 1 May 1568.
+She would have sent this token back to Elizabeth but she had left it, her "dearest jewel", with Robert Melville.
+After she escaped from Lochleven later in May 1568, Robert Melville brought some jewels to her at Hamilton in the days before the Battle of Langside, including a ring and four or five target hat badges.
 Mary used these jewels as tokens in letters sent to her allies in Scotland, and sent the ring to Queen Elizabeth.
+There is some confusion about the ring or rings Mary sent to Elizabeth, either before or after Langside, from Scotland, or when she arrived in England.

+After her defeat at Langside, Mary made her way to England.
+Traditionally, she is said to have stayed her last night in Scotland at Dundrennan Abbey.
+An alternative tradition is that she stayed at a laird's house nearby, and gave her host a ring and a damask cloth.
+The text of a letter to Elizabeth from Mary at Dundrennan returning Elizabeth's "token" of a ring after her defeat at Langside survives, apparently from a copy obtained by Michel de Castelnau.

+According to a contemporary chronicle, The Historie of James the Sext, Mary sent a message from Dundrennan before she left Scotland, and Elizabeth sent her a ring as a token of good faith.
+John Maxwell, 4th Lord Herries of Terregles, wrote that he carried a diamond ring from Cockermouth to Elizabeth in London, one which Elizabeth had previously given Mary as a token of friendship.
+Herries and Lord Fleming were watched by English guards in London in June 1568.
+The Spanish ambassador Diego Guzmán de Silva heard that Herries said to the Chancellor that Elizabeth ought to help Mary, according to a letter that Elizabeth recently had sent Mary with a token of a jewel.
+Mary mentioned the heart-shaped diamond in her letter to Elizabeth of 28 May 1568.

-According to her secretary, Claude Nau, Mary sent a ring with a diamond fait en roche with her servant John Beaton, which Elizabeth had given her after Mary had sent her the heart shaped diamond ring.
+According to her secretary, Claude Nau, Mary sent Elizabeth a ring with a diamond fait en roche with her servant John Beaton, which Elizabeth had given her after Mary had sent her the heart shaped diamond ring.
 Robert Melville mentioned this ring in 1573, and that Mary gave four or five brooches or "targets" to her supporters at Hamilton.
-A letter of Mary also confirm the story of the ring, in November 1582, Mary wrote to Elizabeth, reminding her that when she had escaped from Lochleven and was about to do battle with her rebels, she sent Elizabeth a diamond ring.
+A later letter of Mary also confirms the story of the ring, in November 1582, Mary wrote to Elizabeth, reminding her that when she had escaped from Lochleven and was about to do battle with her rebels, she sent Elizabeth a diamond ring.
 The ring had been a gift from Elizabeth, with her promise to help.
-Mary reminded Elizabeth of this ring and her promise of help again in November 1582.
+Elizabeth gave her reply to her diplomat Robert Beale, saying her promise of help was offered before Darnley was killed.